The International Human Rights Framework on the Right of Peaceful Assembly

 Views and Concluding Observations of United Nations Treaty Bodies

-Antigua and Barbuda adhered to the ICCPR in early July 2019 and has therefore not yet come before the Human Rights Committee.
-The issue of peaceful assembly was not addressed during the last Universal Periodic Review of Antigua and Barbuda in 2016.
-It reported that the Antigua and Barbuda Labour Code protects workers' fundamental human right of freedom and assembly and association.
+Antigua and Barbuda adhered to the ICCPR in early July 2019 and has not yet come before the Human Rights Committee.
+Its initial report is due in 2024.
+The issue of peaceful assembly was not addressed during the last Universal Periodic Review of Antigua and Barbuda in 2021.

 Views of Civil Society

-Freedom House reports that the government generally respects the right of peaceful assembly in practice.
-"However, demonstrators are occasionally subject to police harassment."
+Freedom House has reported that the government generally respects the right of peaceful assembly.